-To reduce your risk of cancer, you should limit your intake of alcohol—or better still, avoid it all together.
-If you choose to drink, we recommend you follow the National Health and Medical Research Council guidelines and limit your intake to two standard drinks a day.
+To reduce your risk of cancer, limit your intake of alcohol or, better still, avoid it altogether.
+If you choose to drink alcohol, Cancer Council recommends no more than two standard drinks per day.

 One standard drink

 In Australia, all bottles, cans and casks of alcohol packaged for sale are required by law to state on the label the approximate number of standard drinks contained.
 However, if you are buying or pouring a drink in a glass, a standard drink can be harder to determine.
-Be careful of the size of the glass that the alcohol is served in and don’t assume that your glass holds one standard drink.
+Be careful of the size of the glass that the alcohol is served inin which your alcohol is served, and don’t assume that your glass—, or what is known as a typical ‘serve’—h holds one standard drink.

 The following are all examples of one standard drink: